-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Applied Science (AK3750) NCEA 48 credits at level 2 or higher including 8 credits at level 2 in any one of Economics, Physical Education, Te Reo Maori, Te Reo Rangatira, or any language rich subject.
-CIE Relevant work experience for Anaesthetic Technician Pathway Diploma in Chinese (AK3428) Completion of Year 13 is recommended.
-Diploma in Culinary Arts (AK 3741) 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Applied Science (AK3750) NCEA 48 credits at level 2 or higher including 8 credits at level 2 in any one Relevant work experience for Anaesthetic Technician Pathway Diploma in Chinese (AK3428) subject from List A or D. CIE 60 noints on the IICAS Tariff including anyone subject similar to the Completion of Year 13 is recommended.
+Diploma in Culinary Arts (AK3714) NCEA subjects listed above.
 Interview may be required.
-Diploma in Hospitality Management (AK 3675) Diploma in Japanese (AK3429) Completion of Year 13 is recommended.
-Diploma in Patisserie (AK 3731) Diploma in Travel and Tourism (AK3596) Key Language Rich Subjects: Classical Studies, Drama, English, Geography, Health Education, History, History of Art, Media Studies, Social Studies
+Diploma in Japanese (AK3429) Completion of Year 13 is recommended.
+Diploma in Patisserie (AK3731) Diploma in Sport and Recreation NCEA Preferred subjects on entry are (AK3246) $48\mathrm{credits}$ at level 2 or higher including 8 credits at level 2 in any one subject from List A or D. Level 2: English, Health Education, Mathematics with Calculus, Physical Education, Sciences.
+CIE Statement letter of intent required.
+60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
+Interview may be required.
+Addendum.a Diploma in Outdoor Recreation Leadership Folice clearance Interview may be required (AK3408) , modernous .